Review: Quantum Metrology and Sensing with Many-Body Systems: Introduction

 An alternative method to interferometric quantum sensing has emerged in many-body systems.
-There are several distinct features between the two methods for sensing external parameters: (i) while the interferometric sensing requires entangled GHZ-type state preparation, in many-body sensors entanglement is either inherently present in the spectrum of the system or generated freely during the dynamics; (ii) while interaction between particles is destructive in interferometric sensing, it plays a crucial role in many-body sensors; (iii) unlike GHZ-type states, many-body systems are more resistive against decoherence and particle loss; and (iv) in contrast to the interferometric sensors, the optimal measurement may depend on the unknown parameter which is supposed to be measured.
+There are several distinct features between the two methods for sensing external parameters: (i) while the interferometric sensing requires entangled GHZ-type state preparation, in many-body sensors entanglement is either inherently present in the spectrum of the system or generated freely during the dynamics; (ii) while interaction between particles { is usually destructive in interferometric sensing~\cite{de2013quantum}, it plays a crucial role in many-body sensors;} (iii) unlike GHZ-type states, many-body systems are more resistive against decoherence and particle loss; and (iv) in contrast to the interferometric sensors, the optimal measurement may depend on the unknown parameter which is supposed to be measured.
 While features (i)-(iii) show the benefits of many-body sensors over their interferometric counterparts, the feature (iv) shows that taking advantage of many-body systems for sensing is not free of challenge.
-These \textit{pros} and \textit{cons} motivate further investigations of many-body systems for developing a new generation of sensors.
-In general, there are two different approaches to exploit many-body systems for metrology purposes with quantum enhanced sensitivity.
-The first approach, which typically requires equilibrium states, such as the ground state, exploits quantum criticality for achieving quantum enhanced sensitivity.
+These \textit{pros} and \textit{cons} motivate further investigations of many-body systems for developing a new generation of sensors\vm{.
+See, for instance, Ref.~\cite{baak2022classical} for an analytically solvable many-body problem in Hamiltonian parameter estimation, both for classical and quantum metrology}.
+In general, there are two different approaches to exploit many-body systems for metrology purposes with quantum-enhanced sensitivity.
+The first approach, which typically requires equilibrium states, such as the ground state, exploits quantum criticality for achieving quantum-enhanced sensitivity.
 In the second approach, however, non-equilibrium dynamics of a many-body system is exploited to accumulate information about the parameters of interest.
 Further divisions can be considered for non-equilibrium probes as they might be used at non-equilibrium steady states or transient dynamics.
-All these methods for achieving quantum enhanced sensitivity are summarized in Fig.~\ref{fig:schematic_Quant_Enhanced}.
+All these methods for achieving quantum-enhanced sensitivity are summarized in Fig.~\ref{fig:schematic_Quant_Enhanced}. \RY{The advantages and limitations of each of these methods are comprehensively summarized in Table~\ref{table:final-summary}.
+Additionally, the frequently used notations in this review article are summarized in Table~\ref{tab:notation} for convenience.}